 You will land on an Add Printout screen.
 Begin by naming the printout, and then selecting the kind of printout you wish to create.
 The Printout Type dropdown menu will show you the same printouts listed on the Standard Printouts tab.
 Optionally add a description.
 This will not show when the printout is used, but may serve to help your team members pick this printout appropriately.

 Also optionally associate a Brand Template to this Printout.
-Please review this article to learn about Adding a Brand Template.
+Please review this article to learn about Add a Brand Template.

 Configure the Printout